 Many people believe that an alcoholic just needs to stop drinking.
 But in most cases, alcohol abuse is a sign of deeper problems.
-Recovery involves much more than just not drinking.
+Recovery from alcoholism involves much more than just not drinking.
 It involves learning new coping skills and a whole new approach to life.
 This may take some time.
 The problems that led an alcoholic to drink heavily are probably still there, and the alcoholic needs to learn how to handle similar problems without drinking.

 Myth: If you don’t drink, you won’t fit in and you will lead a boring life.